 Here are a few example situations in which pulling up on the right might be your best bet:

 Although it's not recommended by the Highway Code, it is perfectly legal to pull up on the right.
 The DVSA consulted with the Association of Chief Police Officers (ACPO) and The Royal Society for the Prevention of Accidents (ROSPA) before deciding to include the manoeuvre on the new driving test.
-If you're learning with an ADI, they'll be sure to advise you of when you should and shouldn't do so.
+If you're learning with an instructor, they'll be sure to advise you of when you should and shouldn't do so.

 If you want your test to go ahead, you won't be able to refuse to complete any manoeuvre the examiner asks you to carry out.
 You can ask questions if you feel like you might encounter problems by doing so, but refusing outright will likely lead to the examiner terminating the test.

 You could be asked to carry out this manoeuvre anywhere.
 The examiner isn't limited to quiet roads and they're also not told to do it on the busiest road possible.
 It's in their best interest to keep the practical test going on time, so it's unlikely that they'll pick a congested area.